 Parents in the program may also take advantage of short-term individual or family counseling.

 Mujeres provides parents in the program with free childcare for children 12 years old or younger while the parents are in session.
 Mujeres also provides low-income families with CTA fare cards.

-Project Sanctuary is part of Mujeres Latinas en Accion’s Parent Support Program.
+Project Sanctuary is part of Mujeres Latinas en Acción’s Parent Support Program.
 This component offers court ordered supervised visitation for non-custodial parents and their children.
 The program allows children to maintain a positive relationship with the non-custodial parent.
-Project Sanctuary staff work to ensure the safety of the participants and the needs of the children are a priority.
+Project Sanctuary staff work to ensure that the safety of the participants and the needs of the children are a priority.

-Visits are free of charge and are offered in English and Spanish from Tuesday through Saturday for an hour.
+Visits are free of charge and are offered in English and Spanish from Tuesday through Saturday for one hour per visit.
 The visits take place at:

 1823 W. 17th Street

 Chicago IL 60608